-One-Person Business Can Thrive With Income from Multiple Sources
+Independent Contractors Thrive With Income From Multiple Sources

-A one-person business has a better chance of surviving and thriving if it has an income strategy that looks beyond just the business.
+Independent contractors have a better chance of surviving and thriving if they have an income strategy that looks beyond just the business.

 More than half of the business closures in the United States were the result of problems getting financing or a failure to reach profitability, according to the Global Entrepreneurship Monitor sponsored by Babson College.